 - *1Report outlining a comprehensive framework for internal controls, released by the US organization, Committee of Sponsoring Organizations of the Treadway Commission (COSO)

+The Self-Diagnosis System of Internal Controls aims for effective implementation of risk evaluation and analysis as well as internal auditing.
 This system confirms the control activities for avoidance and mitigation to be taken for every foreseeable risk in the operation.
 It is systemized while providing a mechanism where aggregation and analysis can be conducted without overburdening the workplace.

 Mazda introduced the signoff system in FY March 2007.
-The general manager of each department, and head of each company in the Mazda Group ensure internal controls by "signing-off," after addressing all business issues indicated by auditors, or discovered through self-examination.
+The general manager of each department and head of each company in the Mazda Group ensure internal controls by "signing-off," after addressing all business issues indicated by auditors, or discovered through self-examination.
 The contents of the Mazda Internal Controls Report are guaranteed by the accumulation of these signoffs.

 Mazda has in place dedicated and publicly certified system auditors who conduct auditing of the current condition and operational status of the various IT system controls of its Head Office and consolidated Group companies in order to reduce IT risks.